ihtishamargan/Python-ETL-pipeline-using-docker/readme.md

 It will scrape website, process data into a Pandas DataFrame and then will ingest into 'events' database.

-To access the database, use following details.
+To interact with database server, use following details.
 ### Postgresql:
 ```
 user = 'root'
 password = 'root'
-host = 'pgdatabase'
+host = 'pgdatabase' or 'localhost' if accessing from outside of container.
 port = 5432
 db = 'events'